Old McHenry County Courthouse

 a deep understanding of the buildings, a longstanding history with the client

-For over 10 years, Studio GWA has worked alongside the City of Woodstock in their efforts to restore and redevelop the Old McHenry County Courthouse.
+For over 10 years, Studio GWA has worked alongside the City of Woodstock in their efforts to restore and redevelop the Old Courthouse Center.
 Our team has provided design assistance for critical items including restoration of the copper cupola, lightning protection, structural modifications, woodwork restoration, and entry stair restoration to both buildings.
-The renovation of the Old McHenry County Courthouse is anticipated to be complete by the second quarter of 2023.
+These efforts, in tandem with complete renovation of the Old Courthouse Center, demonstrate the city’s commitment to proper stewardship of a historic landmark, one that the entire community can enjoy for years to come.

 related projects